American Legion remembers POWs/MIAs at every official meeting.

 Resolution 288, adopted at the 67th American Legion National Convention, calls for designating a POW/MIA Empty Chair at all official meetings of The American Legion as a physical symbol of the thousands of American POW/MIAs still unaccounted for from all wars and conflicts involving the United States.
 The message, recited in prayerful solemnity from local posts to national conventions, is as follows:

-The chair is empty.
-They are not here.
+“The chair is empty.
+They are NOT here.

-The candle is reminiscent of the light of hope which lives in our hearts to illuminate their way home, away from their captors, to the open arms of a grateful nation.
+“The candle is reminiscent of the light of hope, which lives in our hearts to illuminate their way home, away from their captors, to the open arms of a grateful nation.

 “The American flag reminds us that many of them may never return — and have paid the supreme sacrifice to insure our freedom.

 “Let us pray to the Supreme Commander that all of our comrades will soon be back within our ranks.

 “Let us remember — and never forget their sacrifice.
 May God forever watch over them and protect them and their families.”